 When you installed these packages, go to Settings → Application style and in GNOME application style set Breeze themes in all the fields.

 Now, all GTK applications will look native in Plasma 5.

 Another theme option I would like to share with you is how to make the Login screen have a Plasma 5 look.
 I use SDDM manager, which is recommended for Plasma 5.
 This is how it looks by default.
 It is not very nice looking.

-To enable the Breeze theme in SDDM, you need edit SDDM config file.
+To enable the Breeze theme for SDDM, you need edit SDDM config file.
 Type in your terminal:

 sudo nano /etc/sddm.conf

-And in the section Theme, set the Current theme to breeze.
+And in the Current theme name, set the theme name to breeze.

 Press Ctrl+O to save and Ctrl+X to exit.
 Next, Reboot.

 Now, the Login screen looks much better: